Skip to content

 Please use a secure secret - the automatically generated secret is recommended.

-When you select Trio Remote Control as the Remote Type in the LoopFollow app, you must fill in the (1) Shared Secret, (2) APNS Key ID and (3) APNS Key.
+When you select Trio Remote Control as the Remote Type in the LoopFollow app, you must fill in the Shared Secret on the LoopFollow Settings, Remote screen and the APNS Key ID and APNS Key on the LoopFollow Settings, APN screen.

 If you have never created an APNS (or have lost the credentials), follow the directions in New APNS and copy the APNS Key ID into LoopFollow and save the value in your Secrets Reference file.